quark-engine/quark-script/README.md

 # Quark Script Agent

-Quark Script Agent is designed to help users easily utilize the Quark Script API to analyze their desired targets.

-Quark Script Agent allows users to seamlessly add custom analysis features to the Quark Script API.
+Introducing Quark's new member, Quark Script Agent, the first AI assistant in the Quark team.
+This agent enables users to perform analyses through natural language without the need for programming or scripting knowledge, enhancing the usability of the Quark Script API.

 Quark Script Agent integrates with LangChain, connecting large language models with the Quark Script API.
-This integration enables users to perform analyses using natural language commands.
-By leveraging the power of LangChain and large language models, Quark Script Agent simplifies the process of interacting with the Quark Script API, making it accessible even to those who may not be familiar with programming or scripting.
+This integration enables users to perform analyses using natural language commands, eliminating the need for programming or scripting knowledge.

+LangChain acts as a bridge between the Quark Script API and natural language, using OpenAI's large language models.
+It defines the Quark Script API as a tool, allowing large language models to understand and use it.
+This integration enables users to interact with the Quark Script API through natural language commands, making it more accessible and user-friendly.

+> Since LangChain currently does not support passing Python instances between tools, we are temporarily using global variables to pass parameters between tools in `quarkScriptAgent.py`.

 ## Use case of Quark Script CWE-798

-> Since LangChain currently does not support passing Python instances between tools, we are temporarily using global variables to pass parameters between tools in quarkScriptAgent.py.

 Quark Script CWE-798 analysis process: